Legal Frameworks for Health and Safety

 Victoria Occupational Health and Safety Act 2004 (Vic) Occupational Health and Safety Regulations 2017 (Vic) WorkSafe Victoria VIC Codes of Practice

-Western Australia Occupational Safety and Health Act 1984 (WA) Occupational Safety and Health Regulations 1996 (WA) WorkSafe WA WA Codes of Practice
+Western Australia Work Health and Safety Act 2020 Work Health and Safety (General) Regulations 2022 WorkSafe WA WA Codes of Practice

 Commonwealth Work Health and Safety Act 2011 (Cwth) Work Health and Safety Regulations 2011 (Cwth) Comcare Commonwealth Codes of Practice